devchallenges-io/curriculum/3-javascript/1-javascript/7-js-conditionals.md

 ```

 In this example, if the user's input does not match the stored password, the program outputs "Access denied" due to the execution of code within the `else` block.
 This approach ensures a response is generated regardless of whether the initial condition passes or fails.

-By mastering the use of the `else` statement, you expand your ability to control program flow effectively, enabling more robust and user-responsive applications.

 ## 3. Else If Statement